nxalan/NextJS-Blog/README.md

-This is a [Next.js](https://nextjs.org/) simple blog application that uses markdown files to generate blog posts and have a contact pages that saves every message inside a node database.
+This is a NextJS simple blog application that uses markdown files to generate blog posts and have a contact pages that saves every message inside a mongoDB database.

 You can see this application live [here](https://next-js-blog-coral-tau.vercel.app/)